basic-web-components/basic-web-components/packages/basic-list-box/README.md

 <a name="ListBox"></a>
 ## ListBox
-A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation.
+A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation

 The user can select an item with the mouse/touch or keyboard: Up/Down, Page Up/Down, Home/End.

 Like other Basic Web Components, this can handle distributed content: you can include a content element inside a basic-list-box, and the list will navigate through the distributed content.
-Note: for the time being, if you do use basic- list-box inside your own component, it appears that you'll need to wire up your own keyboard navigation, and forward the list navigation keys to the basic-list- box.

 This component includes basic ARIA support to provide a reasonable default experience, e.g., for screen readers.
 The list component itself will be assigned an appropriate ARIA role (default is "listbox").
 The ID of the selected item will be reflected in an "aria-activedescendant" attribute applied to the list.
 To support this feature, all items in the list need unique IDs.
 If an item does not have an ID, basic-list-box will automatically assign a default ID.

 The keyboard interaction model generally follows that of Microsoft Windows' list boxes instead of those in OS X: